IEEE-AlAzhar/Mobile-App-Back/CONTRIBUTING.md

 To add a new component, think about it and its functionality.
 Is this component used on different parts of the application? if so, put it in the `shared` folder.
 Is this component attached to a specific part? if so, think for what module it belongs and add it to the `components` folder in the module you found the component belongs to.

-The component should consists of `index.js` & `style.css` files.
+The component should consists of `index.tsx` & `style.css` files.

-If the component is a page, add its route on the [routes.js](front/src/globals/routes.js) and it'll be registered directly and if you want to make it appears on the navbar add a `inNavbar.label` property to the route object.
+If the component is a page, add its route on the [routes.ts](front/src/globals/routes.js) and it'll be registered directly and if you want to make it appears on the navbar add a `label` property to the route object.

 #### Add a new service

 If you found that there's a module lacks for integration with back-end or some functionality that depends on something outside the module, add it to the `services` folder in that module.

-The service should be written like that `[serviceName].service.js` as the `[serviceName]` is the meaningful name of your service that describes what your service does.
+The service should be written like that `[serviceName].service.ts` as the `[serviceName]` is the meaningful name of your service that describes what your service does.

 #### Add a new module